stephanbcbauer/standards.catena-x.github.io/docs/trg/trg-5/trg-5-1.md

 The `values.yaml` file is essential for Helm charts.
 The file **must** contain all values the chart is expecting and there **must** be no other values files except of `values.yaml` file.
 Released Helm charts **must** contain only `values.yaml` file.

-### Dependencies

-If a Helm chart has dependencies to other Helm charts, e.g. PostgreSQL, these dependencies **must** be specified in the `Chart.yaml` file.
-Do not use outdated `requirements.yaml`.